csvance/gRPCClient2.jl/README.md

 [![CI](https://github.com/csvance/gRPCClient2.jl/actions/workflows/ci.yml/badge.svg)](https://github.com/csvance/gRPCClient2.jl/actions/workflows/ci.yml)

 gRPCClient2.jl aims to be a production grade gRPC client emphasizing performance and reliability.

-It borrows some elements from [gRPCClient.jl](https://github.com/JuliaComputing/gRPCClient.jl) and [Downloads.jl](https://github.com/JuliaLang/Downloads.jl) but diverges in that it directly interfaces with a custom libCURL backend specifically tailored for gRPC performance.
+**Note that the package is in a pre-release state and external interfaces / API are unstable.**

 ## Usage

+Code generation integration with ProtoBuf.jl is not complete yet but the following lower level syntax can be used:

 ```julia
 using gRPCClient2